Summarise question answers

 As noted above, you need to end your series of questions with a final textbox that works to summarise the responses.
 This will complete the functionality.
 It is important that this box has the same settings as the boxes above it, meaning that you need to set the box to Required and Numerical.
 In the header of the textbox, you need to insert a short tag in order for the system to perform the calculation.

 This tag can vary depending on what the purpose of the summary is.

-[SUM=0] – When writing [SUM=0] in the header of a textbox the system will just add up all the numbers provided in the numerical textboxes, giving you the total sum of all boxes.
+[SUM=0]: When writing [SUM=0] in the header, the system will add up all of the numerical responses provided by respondents, giving you the total sum of all boxes.

-Sum functionality in the respondent view:
+Sum functionality in the respondent view